gemesa/gemesa/README.md

 ## Hey!

-I'm András Gémes, a Rust toolchain engineer at HighTec, Budapest.
+I'm András Gémes, a C/Rust compiler engineer at HighTec, Budapest.
 Previously I have been working as an embedded SW engineer at Knorr-Bremse, Budapest and as a freelancer on Upwork.

 ## Involvement